Umbilical Cord Prolapse: Causes, Dangers and Treatment

 This umbilical cord compression can either occur during pregnancy or during labor.
-Umbilical cord compression occurs in only about 1 out 10 deliveries.
+Umbilical cord compression occurs in approximately 1 in 10 deliveries.
 The majority of compressions will occur during labor with the most of those being mild and of less concern.

 What are the Dangers of a Prolapsed Umbilical Cord?